n1ru4l/envelop/packages/core/docs/use-timing.md

 #### `useTiming`

 Simple time metric collection, for every phase in your execution.
-You can easily customize the behaviour of each timing measurement.
+You can easily customize the behavior of each timing measurement.
 By default, the timing is printed to the log, using `console.log`.

 ```ts
 import { envelop, useTiming } from '@envelop/core';